Easy Textured Landscape Painting Idea For Kids

 We love using famous artists and artwork as inspiration for our projects.
 You will be amazed at the discussions and questions young artists will have.

-- Vincent Van Gogh: we love watching this Art with Mati and Dada with children and looking at his artwork to discuss the different textures and feelings they see.
+- Vincent Van Gogh: We love watching this Art with Mati and Dada with children and looking at his artwork to discuss the different textures and feelings they see.
 There is also a Brian Pop Jr. on Vincent Van Gogh.

-- Claude Monet: discussing his expressive brushstrokes and textures is a great place to start your conversation.
+- Claude Monet: Discuss his expressive brushstrokes and textures is a great place to start your conversation.
 There is a 20-minute getting to know Monet cartoon kids like.
 Here is another great Monet art project you could try as well.

 - Erin Hanson: a contemporary artist who uses bold colors and textures in her landscapes.

-Step 1: Draw Horizon Line
+Step 1: Draw A Horizon Line

 Add a light horizon line on the black paper.
 It can be straight or slightly wavy.

-Step 2: Dab Paint For Grass
+Step 2: Paint Grass

 Place green, yellow and white tempera paint on a paint tray or palette.
 You will not give students water.
 Demonstrate how to pick up two different colors on the brush to dab textures for grass.